 - Reasonable compensation for future medical care

-- Reimbursement for past expenses relating to vaccine injury
+- Reimbursement for past unreimbursed expenses relating to the vaccine injury

 - Past and future lost earnings